The Best Bench Vise to Keep Your Masterpiece in Place

 Let’s start by answering some common questions about bench vises.

+A bench vise comprises several parts.
+The pieces that hold the workpiece are called the jaws of the vise.
+A set of jaws will be parallel to each other, with one stationary or fixed in place and the other movable by means of a screw mechanism.
 This moves one jaw in toward the other to allow the jaws to fasten tightly on a workpiece to prevent it from slipping while being worked on.
 Bench vise jaws can be made of metal, wood, or even hard plastic, depending on the type of work being done.

 2. What Are Bench Vises Used For?